JasonBock/Rocks/docs/Overview.md

 ### Using Makes

 There are times when your mock needs to return a value where you want to ensure that the return value is a specific instance.
-As you've seen with these Rocks examples, you always do `Rock.Create()`, set up expectations, and then call `Instance()`.
-If you need a mock with no expectations, you create a "make" via a call to `Rock.Make()`:
+As you've seen with these Rocks examples, you define a `[RockCreate<>]` attribute instance, create a new expectations instance, set up expectations, and then call `Instance()`.
+If you need a mock with no expectations, you create a "make" by adding a `[RockMake<>]` attribute instance:

 ```csharp
 public interface IValue { }